 “It’s a cliché but I truly believe that good things will come to you if you’re willing to work hard and never give up.

-“I set out to be a classical pianist, but at the age of 13 I had my both hands cut badly in a gang attack.
+“I set out to be a classical pianist, but at the age of 13, I badly injured both my hands in a car accident.
 My hopes of playing professionally were ended then and there.

 “At one event I bumped into a distant relative from Poland who was running a small construction firm in Hampshire.
 With a bit of persuading he took me on in a business development role.